 Castle Quest (Japan)

-About Castle Quest (Japan)
+Castle Quest (Japan) - Adventure Classic

 Castle Quest (Japan) on the Nintendo Entertainment System embodies the core elements of early action-adventure games.
 Players navigate through a series of castle-themed levels, overcoming obstacles and enemies while exploring interconnected rooms.
 The gameplay loop typically involves puzzle-solving combined with platforming challenges, requiring players to find keys or switches to progress, a common mechanic for NES adventure titles.